 - Go to the sunken Sfendyli village in the artificial lake and dam in Chersonisos

-Lasithi is the easternmost region of Crete island, a region full of exciting things to do and see.
+Lasithi is one of the best places in Crete, a region full of exciting things to do and see.

-Lasithi’s capital town is Agios Nikolaos, located 65 km from Herakleion and built around the Mirabello bay and a lagoon.
+Lasithi’s capital town is Agios Nikolaos, located 65 km from Heraklion and built around Mirabello Bay and a lagoon.
 The area is famous because of the sparkling blue waters of nearby famous Elounda, the exotic palm forest of Vai, Spinalonga (where poor lepers were kept) Island, and many beautiful traditional villages.